DrYenyen/How-to-region-change-remarry-and-or-merge-Games-Updates-and-DLC/README.md

 # 4. PS4 Rebuild PKG - Backport
 1. Place the base game you have in the **Game** folder
 2. Place the update file in the **Update** folder
 3. Place .zip archive file you get from *3.
-Backup Backported Files* or one you have sourced yourself
+Backup Backported Files* or one you have sourced yourself inside the *Backported files* folder
 4. Run the *PS4 v27* file and type 4 in the CMD window then press enter and wait the larger the files the longer the proccess

 THE FILE YOU GET IS ONLY THE UPDATE TO THE GAME YOU STILL NEED THE BASE GAME OR TO MERGE IT WITH 2.
 Merge Game + Update

+# 5. Merge Game + Update + Backport
+1. Place the base game you have in the **Game** folder
+2. Place the update file in the **Update** folder
+3. Place .zip archive file you get from *3.
+Backup Backported Files* or one you have sourced yourself